-Life insurance can be classified into two types: term life and whole life.
-In this article, we take a detailed look at term vs whole life insurance, how they differ from each other, what their advantages and disadvantages are, and which one is the right choice for you.
+Life insurance policies can be classified into two types: term life and whole life.
+Today we've constructed a detailed comparison of term life vs whole life insurance.
+See how term differs from whole, what their advantages and disadvantages are, and which type of policy is the right choice for you.
+This guide will help you make the right choice so that your loved ones and final expenses are taken care of.

 A term life policy is designed to cover you for a specific period of time, after which it expires.
 The policy term could be anywhere from 5 to 30 years, depending on the type of policy you choose.